All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What are the main differences between UEFI and BIOS?

-UEFI is a more modern and advanced standard compared to BIOS and provides more options for system configuration, security and extensibility.
+UEFI is a more modern and advanced standard compared to BIOS and provides more options for configuration, security, and system extensibility.

 This post doesn't have any additions from the author yet.